Edward Williams (British Army officer): Early life

 Williams was born in Pinhoe, Devon, the son of Major-General Sir Hugh Bruce Williams (1865-1942), KCB, DSO (who in 1920 adopted the surname "Bruce-Wiliams", Bruce being his mother's maiden surname), of Chillies, near Crowborough, Sussex, who served with the Royal Engineers, and Mabel Augusta (1867-1945), daughter of stockbroker Stephen Heward, of Toronto, Canada (nephew of the politician and lawyer Sir John Robinson, 1st Baronet, of Toronto).
 He was later educated at Winchester College.
 There he played for the college cricket team.

 Following this he undertook his military training at the Royal Military College, Sandhurst, becoming a commissioned officer with the rank of second lieutenant on 20 September 1911.
 His service number was 1554.
-Among his fellow graduates were Montagu Stopford, also of the Rifle Brigade, John Evetts, Kenneth Anderson and Eric Nares, all of whom would become general officers.
+Among his fellow graduates were Montagu Stopford, also of the Rifle Brigade, John Evetts, Leslie Gordon Phillips, Kenneth Anderson and Eric Nares, all of whom would become general officers.
 He was assigned to the Rifle Brigade (The Prince Consort's Own), joining the regiment's 1st Battalion.